vincentchachere/osticket-prereqs/README.md

 <h3>4. ) Now, let's click 'Review + Create'</h3>

- >**We havent created/finished the resource group yet by clicking this.
-Microsoft Azure let's you double check (review) the information you input before finalizing your resource group (It also does this for virtual machines).**

  >**Dont worry about the 'Tags' section, we don't need that part for this lab.**

  >**The 'Tags' section is used for organizational purposes.**

 <img width="1511" alt="F462BC66-31ED-444E-A61B-CD02C75151FD" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/22252a11-ece8-4e38-873c-f6faf00efe29"><br>

- >**NOTE: Make it a habit to double check the information you type in, so that you dont have to erase everything you just created, because of one wrong letter.**
+ >**NOTE: We have NOT finished creating the resource group yet by clicking 'Review + Create'.
+Microsoft Azure let's you double check (review) the information you input before finalizing (creating) your resource group.
+It also does this for virtual machines, so make it a habit to double check the information you type in, so that you don't have to erase everything you end up creating, because of one wrong letter.**

 <h2></h2>